 Once an also-ran among identity theft protection services, IDShield has greatly improved its plans' features, and it now competes on an even playing field with IdentityForce and LifeLock.
-Despite a moderate price hike, IDShield is still the best identity theft protection bargain out there, especially for families.
+Despite a moderate price hike, IDShield is a good identity theft protection bargain, especially for families.

-IDShield monitors bank and credit-card accounts, social-media accounts like Facebook and LinkedIn, alerts you of data breaches and sex offenders, and throws in a password manager at no extra cost.
+IDShield monitors bank and credit-card accounts, social-media accounts like Facebook and LinkedIn and alerts you of data breaches and sex offenders.

 It also recently added one-on-one privacy consultations and cyberbullying alerts.
 But we'd like to see it add a credit-improvement simulator and a two-factor authentication option to better secure your account.